Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 <p class="caption">(\#fig:soil-vars)Types of soil observations in relation to data usage and production costs.
 Descriptive soil observations (e.g. manual texture or diagnostic soil horizons) are often not directly useable by end users, who are often more interested in specific secondary soil properties (e.g. water holding capacity, erosion index, soil fertility) as inputs to their modeling.
 However, descriptive field observations are often orders of magnitude more affordable to obtain than laboratory analysis.</p>
 </div>

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">Soil can be assessed quantitatively based on direct or indirect measurements using analytical techniques (in a laboratory or in the field) and qualitatively or descriptively based on observations in the field that adhere to some soil description guidelines.
-Examples of subjective observations are: diagnostic soil materials and horizons, soil classes, Munsell color classes, manual texture assessment (texture-by-hand), structure, compaction, root abundance and similar.</div>\EndKnitrBlock{rmdnote}

 Field campaigns are usually the most costly part of soil surveys.
 Large numbers of soil observations are made in the field to assess the spatial distribution of readily observable soil properties to provide empirical